-In light of the excess revenue earnings generated by the Fund this year, together with the prospect of dividend growth from the underlying portfolio, the board approved a 0.1p increase to the total dividends payable in 2024.
-This results in a new dividend rate of 5.3 pence per share payable in 2024 on a quarterly basis in equal instalments.
+In light of the excess revenue earnings generated by the Fund this year, together with the prospect of dividend growth from the underlying portfolio, the board approved a 0.2p increase to the total dividends payable in 2025.
+This results in a new dividend rate of 5.5 pence per share per annum payable in 2025 on a quarterly basis in equal instalments.
 These figures are targets only and do not constitute, nor should they be interpreted as, a profit forecast.